Anthony Franciosa: Later career

 Franciosa starred in the Aaron Spelling-produced series Finder of Lost Loves (1984–85).
 He could be seen in Stagecoach (1986) and episodes of Hotel, The Love Boat, and Jake and the Fatman.

-In the 1985 revival of The Twilight Zone, he appeared in the third-season episode "Crazy as a Soup Sandwich," playing a gangster who is revealed to be the ultimate demon.
+In the 1985 revival of The Twilight Zone, he appeared in the third-season episode "Crazy as a Soup Sandwich", playing a gangster who is revealed to be the ultimate demon.
 Later performances included Blood Vows: The Story of a Mafia Wife (1987), Death House (1988), Fashion Crime (1989), Ghost Writer (1989), Backstreet Dreams (1990), and Double Threat (1992).
 In 1990–91, he portrayed Colonel Doctor Otternschlag in the U.S. national tour of the musical Grand Hotel at the Kennedy Center in Washington, D.C., and other national tour locations.

-Franciosa's final film was City Hall, a 1996 drama starring Al Pacino and John Cusack, in which he portrayed a crime boss.
+His final film was City Hall, a 1996 drama starring Al Pacino and John Cusack, in which he portrayed a crime boss.

 In his autobiography The Garner Files, actor James Garner stated that Franciosa, on the set of A Man Could Get Killed, constantly abused the stunt crew by not pulling punches in fight scenes, resulting in a physical confrontation with Garner.

 Personal life

 Franciosa was married four times, and had three children.
-His first marriage to writer Beatrice Bakalyar in 1952 ended in divorce in 1957.
-That May 4, he married actress Shelley Winters; the couple divorced in 1960.
+His first marriage to Beatrice Bakalyar in 1952 ended in divorce in 1957.
+On May 4, 1957, he married actress Shelley Winters; the couple divorced in 1960.
 He next wed the former Judith Balaban, daughter of Barney Balaban, and author of the book The Bridesmaids about her friend Princess Grace of Monaco, in whose wedding she served as a bridesmaid.
 This union produced Franciosa's only daughter, Nina.

-His fourth and final marriage was to Rita Theil on November 27, 1970 -- coincidentally, the day his final episode of The Name Of The Game aired.
+His fourth and final marriage was to Rita Thiel on November 27, 1970 -- coincidentally, the day his final episode of The Name Of The Game aired.
 The marriage lasted until his death in 2006.
 The pair had two sons, organic farmer Marco and actor Christopher.

-When asked about Franciosa's hair-trigger temper, Theil said "He was never taught how to control his temper ...
+When asked about Franciosa's hair-trigger temper, Thiel said "He was never taught how to control his temper ...
 I changed him a lot ...
 We still have good fights once in a while, but I can scream back at him."